Woman sentenced for crime spree, robbing bank dressed as nun

 NEWARK, N.J.
-(AP) - A New Jersey woman is headed to prison for her role in a monthlong crime spree across two states, including an attempted bank robbery in Pennsylvania where she and another woman dressed as nuns.
+(AP) - A Connecticut woman is headed to prison for her role in a monthlong crime spree in New Jersey and Pennsylvania, including an attempted bank robbery in which she and another woman dressed as nuns.

-Melisa Aquino Arias received a 37-month sentence Wednesday.
-The 24-year-old Passaic woman had pleaded guilty in June to robbing a bank in Garfield, New Jersey, while wearing a head covering and conspiring to steal money from an ATM at a bank in Scotrun, Pennsylvania.
+Swahilys Pedraza-Rodriguez received a 15-month sentence Thursday.
+The 20-year-old New Haven woman had pleaded guilty in June to robbing a bank in Garfield, New Jersey, while wearing a head covering and conspiring to steal money from an ATM at a bank in Scotrun, Pennsylvania.

+Her co-defendant, 24-year-old Melisa Aquino Arias of Passaic, New Jersey, received a 37-month sentence Wednesday.

-They were arrested about two weeks after the Garfield robbery, when they went to a Teaneck bank and asked about opening an account.
+The pair were arrested last October, about two weeks after the Garfield robbery, when they went to a Teaneck bank and asked about opening an account.
 An employee recognized them and called police.

 Copyright © 2018 The Washington Times, LLC.